Ongoing support

 The Radar commitment

-Monitoring that’s always on, never off.
+Tracking that's always on, never off.

 Every dependency